MicrosoftDocs/azure-video-indexer/azure-video-indexer/prompt-task.md

 ### Check job status

 It takes a few minutes for the prompt job to complete.
-If you would like to check on the job status, you can use the [Job Status request](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Job-Status) and the job ID.
+If you would like to check on the job status, you can use the job ID with the [Job Status request](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Job-Status).

 ## Get prompt content